FASP-QAT/qat-documentation/README.md

 #### Deploying to GitHub Pages

-Deployment is handled automatically by our CI pipeline when changes are merged to the `release` branch.
+Deployment is handled automatically by our CI pipeline when changes are merged to the `main` branch.

 For manual deployment (if needed):
 ```bash
 USE_SSH=true npm run deploy
 ```

 Note: Manual deployment should only be used in exceptional circumstances.
-Prefer the CI-based deployment process through the `release` branch.
+Prefer the CI-based deployment process through the `main` branch.

 ### Plugins